dragostemelie/php-api/README.md

 # Authentication API

 Simple authentication, authorization and access control API written in PHP.
 It uses [php-jwt](https://github.com/firebase/php-jwt) with Bearer authentication support.
-Customizable to meet the requirements of any application.

 Settings for token secret and db connection and are found inside **config.php**: